 - Avoid sharing personal items such as towels and razors.

 - Get care early if you think you might have an infection.

 Transmission of Bloodborne Pathogens

 Most bloodborne pathogens are transmitted when blood or body fluid from an infected person enters the bloodstream of another person.
 This can happen through abrasions, needlesticks, human bites, or through mucous membranes of the eyes, mouth, and nose.

 Not everyone who has been infected with a bloodborne pathogen knows they have been infected.
 Therefore, it is important to treat all blood and body fluids as if they contain a life-threatening illness.

-This concept is known as exercising Universal Precautions and is also a part of the Bloodborne Pathogen Standard and covered in the OSHA mandated BBP training curriculum.
+This concept is known as exercising Universal Precautions and is also a part of the Bloodborne Pathogen Standard and covered in the OSHA mandated training for bloodborne pathogens curriculum.